deeplearning4j/deeplearning4j/programmingguide/04_conv.md

 ## <a name="ETL">Data and ETL</a>

 The goal of this example is to classify the animal in the photo.
-The data consists of jpeg images of four different types of animals: bears, deer, ducks, and turtles.
+The data consists of `.jpg` images of four different types of animals: bears, deer, ducks, and turtles.
 There are 22 bears, 20 deer, 22 ducks, and 20 turtles total.

 ```
 protected static int numLabels = 4;
 ```

 You can use a `ParentPathLabelGenerator` for label generation since each image is located in the directory of its animal type (i.e. images of bears are contained in a directory called bear, images of deer are contained in a directory called deer, and etc.).
-We'll reference this in a variable called `labelMaker` and use it momentarily.
+We'll reference this in a variable called `labelMaker`, and use it momentarily.

 ```
 ParentPathLabelGenerator labelMaker = new ParentPathLabelGenerator();
 ```

 We then obtain the main path of the directory that contains the files and split the files according to a random seed rng.
 The `BalancedPathFilter` is used to randomize the paths and removes paths randomly so that there is the same number of paths for each label.
-After this step we will end up with 80 examples or images with 20 images in each animal class.
+After this step, we will end up with 80 examples or images with 20 images in each animal class.

 ```
 protected static int batchSize = 20;